 In patients with functional limitations, home delivery of meals and feeding assistance are key.

 Treatment of PEU can cause complications (refeeding syndrome), including fluid overload, electrolyte deficits, hyperglycemia, cardiac arrhythmias, and diarrhea.
 Diarrhea is usually mild and resolves; however, diarrhea in patients with severe PEU occasionally causes severe dehydration or death.
-Causes of diarrhea (eg, sorbitol used in elixir tube feedings, Clostridium difficile if the patient has received an antibiotic) may be correctable.
+Causes of diarrhea (eg, sorbitol used in elixir tube feedings, Clostridioides difficile if the patient has received an antibiotic) may be correctable.
 Osmotic diarrhea due to excess calories is rare in adults and should be considered only when other causes have been excluded.

 During treatment, endogenous insulin may become ineffective, leading to hyperglycemia.
 Dehydration and hyperosmolarity can result.
 Fatal ventricular arrhythmias can develop, possibly caused by a prolonged QT interval.